jipiboily/naive/README.md

 ### You need a one-off container to run ad-hoc scripts or migrations?

-`docker run -i -t my-vocal-blorgh:latest /bin/bash` where `my-vocal-blorgh` is the name of your project.
+`docker run -i -rm -t my-vocal-blorgh:latest /bin/bash` where `my-vocal-blorgh` is the name of your project.
 Some command line tool would be great later, but this is what you've got for now.

 ## Some cool ideas I will probably not do: